 The way is quite simple but may not the exact thing most users want, i.e. create hidden restore partition.
 In that case, turning to professional one-key recovery software is a wise move.

 How to create hidden partition for one-key recovery in Windows 7 easily?

 AOMEI OneKey Recovery Professional is mighty and reliable utility that allows you to create a hidden recovery partition in Windows 7 on HP, Dell, Lenovo, Toshiba, Samsung computers etc., regardless of the brand.

 It provides an easy way to help you create the hidden system recovery partition on current internal disk or external drive.
 The recovery partition would contain the system you’re using right now.
 The restore is fairly simple, restart or turn on the PC, keep tapping F11 or A key to access the partition, confirm the operating and then start to restore.
 Let’s get to know how to make a hidden recovery partition for Windows 7 in specific steps.

 Create hidden and bootable recovery partition | step-by-step guide

 1. Install and run AOMEI OneKey Recovery Professional.
 Click OneKey System Backup in the left side.

 2. Two methods are available at this step.
-Choose the first one to backup system to AOMEI OneKey Recovery Partition stored on internal system disk.
-Choose the second one if you’d like to create recovery partition on external drive.
-Here will take the first method, the recommended one, for example.
+Choose the first one to Backup system to AOMEI OneKey Recovery Partition stored on internal system disk.
+Choose Backup system to other location if you’d like to create recovery partition on external drive.
+Here take the first method, the recommended one, for example.

 You can set compress level and password encryption for your backup image by clicking Backup Options.